๐ŸงฌMolecular Biology

 Glycolysis

-• Occurs in the cytoplasm and splits one glucose (6C) into two pyruvate molecules (3C each)—this is the universal first step found in virtually all organisms
+• Occurs in the cytoplasm and splits one glucose (6C) into two pyruvate molecules (3C each).
+This is the universal first step found in virtually all organisms.

-• Net yield of 2 ATP and 2 NADH per glucose, generated during the energy payoff phase after an initial investment of 2 ATP
+• Net yield of 2 ATP and 2 NADH per glucose, generated during the energy payoff phase after an initial investment of 2 ATP in the energy investment phase.

-• Anaerobic process that requires no oxygen, making it essential for both aerobic and anaerobic organisms and the starting point for fermentation
+• Anaerobic process that requires no oxygen, making it essential for both aerobic and anaerobic organisms and the starting point for fermentation.

 Citric Acid Cycle (Krebs Cycle)